 Awards & prizes

 The European Stone Festival is an annual event which pits the skills of stone carvers from around Europe against each other in a speed-carving competition over two days.
 Around 150 entrants take part, from twenty or more countries.
-I have won first prize at the festival three times, in 2013, 2014 and 2016—more times than any other carver; and to date I remain the only British carver to take the title.
+I have won first prize at the festival four times, in 2013, 2014, 2016 and 2018: more times than any other carver; and to date only one other British carver has ever taken the title.
 I have also won first prize at the Journées de la Pierre festival, an important biennial gathering of French stone carvers.

 Here are some of my entries for those competitions.
 Each is the product of about 16‒18 hours’ carving, using hand tools only.